Canada Accessibility Plan & Feedback Process

 Multi-Sensory Rooms

-Delta continues to invest in the disability community and shape the travel experience.
-To make travel more accessible and enjoyable for individuals with sensory sensitivities and their families, we have created a supportive and safe environment within our multi-sensory rooms.
-Located at Hartsfield-Jackson Atlanta International Airport (ATL) on the F Concourse and our newest location at New York-LaGuardia International Airport (LGA) in Terminal C, these rooms include calming colors, sounds and activities.
-This room includes a small mock-up of an aircraft with seats in LGA for those who would like to familiarize themselves with air travel in a controlled environment.
-To receive access to either room, customers are invited to look for one of our Red Coats – our elite airport customer service experts, identifiable by their bright red coats.
+Delta continues to invest in accessibility initiatives for the disability community and in efforts to improve the travel experience.
+To support individuals with sensory sensitivities and their families, Delta has established multi-sensory rooms intended to provide a supportive and safe environment.
+Such rooms are located at Hartsfield-Jackson Atlanta International Airport (ATL) on the F Concourse, at New York-LaGuardia International Airport (LGA) in Terminal C, and at Detroit Metropolitan Wayne County Airport (DTW) in the A Concourse.
+These rooms include calming colors, sounds, and activities.
+The room located at LGA also includes a small mock-up of an aircraft cabin with seats for customers who wish to familiarize themselves with air travel in a controlled environment.

 Kiosk Design/Heights

 Kiosk accessibility is a critical component of connecting our customers.
 We are focused on ensuring the kiosk user interface and the kiosk height meets the diverse needs of the disability community.
-In 2020, Delta’s began a multi-year refresh project for Delta’s proprietary kiosks.
-This four-phased project covers all stations where Delta currently serves and supplies our own proprietary kiosks.
-All Delta proprietary kiosks will be compliant with US DOT ACAA kiosk standards by year-end 2023.
-In addition, when new kiosks are purchased, only kiosks that meet these standards are selected.
+All Delta proprietary kiosks will be compliant with US DOT ACAA kiosk standards.
+In addition, when new Kiosks are purchased, only kiosks that meet these standards are selected.

 Supporting Customers Along the Way

-• Customers who are deaf/hard of hearing were considered with the installation of a new audio paging which has been integrated throughout the terminal.
-Visual paging has also been added to flight, gate, and boarding information screens.
+• Customers who are deaf/hard of hearing were considered with the installation of visual paging which was integrated throughout the terminal.
+Visual paging was added to flight, gate, and boarding information screens.

 • Equal access was a factor in the creation of large spacious ramps (sloped walkways) for all occupants.
-A variety of seating and furniture is provided to suit individual needs and preferences with power access.
+A variety of seating and furniture was provided to suit individual needs and preferences with access to power outlets.
 Touch free devices were included to access restrooms (Delta Sky Club) for ease of travel.

-• The new terminal provides thoughtful lighting, and signage gives direction and reassurance that you are heading to your destination.
-Wayfinding approaches and visibility were an integral part of the design beyond typical accessibility standards.
+• Wayfinding approaches and visibility were an integral part of the design beyond typical accessibility standards.
+The terminal provides thoughtful lighting, and signage gives direction and reassurance that you are heading to your destination.

 Accessible Aircraft Features